Academic Map

 Finance

-ACADEMIC MAP (Effective Summer 2024 and after)
+ACADEMIC MAP (Effective Summer 2026 and after)

 *Please Note: Face-to-face/in-person instruction of this program is available ONLY at the main campus in Tallahassee, FL.
 This program is NOT available via Online/Distance Learning.*

 This map is a term-by-term sample course schedule.
 The milestones listed to the right of each term are designed to keep you on course to graduate in four years.
 The Sample Schedule serves as a general guideline to help you build a full schedule each term.
-The General Education and Elective courses must be selected to satisfy all area and diversity requirements unless your program meets these requirements with major courses.
+The General Education and Elective courses must be selected to satisfy all area requirements unless your program meets these requirements with major courses.
 Milestones are courses and special requirements necessary for timely progress to complete a major.
 Missing milestones will result in one of two types of map registration stops.
 The first level (Degree Map Off-track) is placed following grade posting if the student has missed a milestone (course and/or GPA) for the first time in the major.
 If a student is in non-compliance with milestones for two (2) consecutive semesters (excluding summers), a Major Change Required stop is placed on the student's registration.

-To be admitted to Finance, you must have completed at least 52 hours, have earned a final grade of “C minus“ or better in the Admission Prerequisite Courses (CGS2060, CGS2100 or CGS2518*, MAC2233, ECO2013, ECO2023, ACG2021, ACG2071 & STA2023), and have the required 2.500 or higher GPA in all prerequisite course attempts.
+To be admitted into Finance, you must have completed at least 52 hours, have earned a final grade of C minus or higher in five (5) of the Admission Prerequisite Courses (CGS2060, CGS2100, or CGS2518*, MAC2233, ECO2013, ECO2023, and STA2023) and a “B” or higher in both ACG2021 and ACG2071 and have the required 2.500 or higher GPA in all prerequisite attempts.

 Electives should focus on gaining additional exposure to the social and behavioral sciences and on improving communication and analytical reasoning skills.
 Finance is considered one of the basic functions of our private enterprise system.
 Each of the many firms, businesses, institutions, and government agencies in our economic system has the problem of obtaining, administering, and managing its funds efficiently and wisely.
 The finance major is designed as preparation for the wide variety of careers within finance.

-* Finance majors must earn a final grade of B minus or better in FIN 3403 and a C minus or better in both FIN3244 and CGS 2518 to be eligible to enroll in any 4000-level Finance courses.
+* Finance majors must earn a final grade of B minus or better in FIN3403 and a C minus or better in both FIN3244 and CGS2518 to be eligible to enroll in any 4000-level Finance courses.

 Mapping Coordinator: Jennifer Janasiewicz